Carllawrence/ClientCentricShinyDashboard/README.md

-# ClientCentricShinyDashboard
+# Client Centric Shiny Dashboard

 A client centric dashboard app created with R and Shiny.
+This is a sample application with sample data.